Written by our personal injury lawyers in Charlottesville

 A Federal law passed in 1908 to protect injured railroad workers is known as the Federal Employer’s Liability Act (FELA).
 This law is applied the same in all states no matter which railroad you work for.
 The only difference is that each state has different procedures to get to court.
-Your lawyer may choose Federal or State courts.
+Your personal injury lawyer may choose Federal or State courts.
 Railroad workers injured on the job must settle or sue for their injuries, lost income and pain and suffering.
 This law requires that a railroad worker prove some fault on the part of the railroad, it is not a worker’s compensation law.
-Experienced lawyers are required for your FELA railroad injury case.
+Experienced personal injury lawyers are required for your FELA railroad injury case.

 Example: If your lawyer proves the railroad was at fault, in whole or in part, no matter how small, then the injured employee wins the case.

 Our personal injury lawyers in Charlottesville can usually prove the case as the law is designed to help the injured worker.
 Even if the railroad worker was partially at fault, there is still a case.
 Eddie Wilson and Francis Hajek have represented thousands of railroad workers in Louisa County, Fluvanna County, and Albemarle County and throughout central Virginia with great success.

 There are other parts of safety laws that attach to the FELA, called the Safety Appliance Act (SAA) and the Locomotive Inspection Act (LIA).
 These require the railroad to keep their equipment, such as railcars and locomotives in good working order.
 If any piece of this equipment fails to operate as it should operate, the railroad is absolutely liable for an injury caused by the defective equipment.
 Once an experienced lawyer has proved this the only issue left is the amount of the verdict.